 General Power of Attorney

-A general power of attorney grants a single individual to handle financial matters on behalf of the grantor.
-However this authorization would become null and void should the principal become incapacitated, or if he or she were to pass away.
+A general power of attorney grants a single individual to handle matters on behalf of the principal.

 Limited Power of Attorney